Bank of New York Mellon (NYSE:BK) Announces Earnings Results, Beats Expectations By $0.18 EPS

 Bank of New York Mellon (NYSE:BK – Get Rating) released its quarterly earnings results on Friday.
-The bank reported $1.30 earnings per share for the quarter, beating analysts’ consensus estimates of $1.12 by $0.18, RTT News reports.
+The bank reported $1.30 earnings per share for the quarter, topping analysts’ consensus estimates of $1.12 by $0.18, RTT News reports.
+The firm had revenue of $3.92 billion during the quarter, compared to analysts’ expectations of $4.12 billion.
 Bank of New York Mellon had a return on equity of 10.07% and a net margin of 16.07%.
-The firm had revenue of $3.92 billion during the quarter, compared to analysts’ expectations of $4.12 billion.
-During the same period last year, the firm posted $1.04 EPS.
-The business’s revenue was down 2.4% on a year-over-year basis.
+Bank of New York Mellon’s quarterly revenue was down 2.4% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $1.04 EPS.

 Bank of New York Mellon Stock Performance